bsc-pm/ovni/doc/user/emulation/openmp.md

   documentation](https://github.com/bsc-pm/nos-v/blob/master/docs/user/tracing.md).
   Typically you should use the `--with-ovni` option at configure time to specify where ovni is installed.
-2. **Build OpenMP-V with ovni and nOS-V support:** Use the `PKG_CONFIG_PATH` environment variable to specify the nOS-V and ovni installation when configuring CMake.
+2. **Build libompv with ovni and nOS-V support:** Use the `PKG_CONFIG_PATH` environment variable to specify the nOS-V and ovni installation when configuring CMake.
 3. **Enable the instrumentation in nOS-V at runtime:** Refer to the [nOS-V documentation](https://github.com/bsc-pm/nos-v/blob/master/docs/user/tracing.md) to find out how to enable the tracing at runtime.
 Typically you can just set `NOSV_CONFIG_OVERRIDE="instrumentation.version=ovni"`.
-4. **Enable the instrumentation of OpenMP-V at runtime:** Set the environment variable `OMP_OVNI=1`.
+4. **Enable the instrumentation of libompv at runtime:** Set the environment variable `OMP_OVNI=1`.

-Currently there is only support for the subsystem view, which is documented below.
-The view is complemented with the information of [nOS-V views](nosv.md), as OpenMP-V uses nOS-V tasks to run the workers.
+Next sections describe each of the views included for analysis.

 ## Subsystem view

 ![Subsystem view example](fig/openmp-subsystem.png)

+The view is complemented with the information of [nOS-V views](nosv.md), as libompv uses nOS-V tasks to run the workers.
-This view illustrates the activities of each thread with different states:
+Subsystem illustrates the activities of each thread with different states:

 - **Work-distribution subsystem**: Related to work-distribution constructs, [in Chapter 11][workdis].